dragos271/dragos271/README.md

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/dragos-slovineanu-99b92b175/)
 - Read more of my articles on [portfolio](https://www.dragos-portfolio.com/)

 Thanks for stopping by!
-Let's connect and explore the fascinating world of technology together. 🚀
+Let's connect and explore the world of technology together. 🚀